 From this point of view, several research works were conducted on the automatic extraction of model commands.
-Recently, by smoothing the observed F_0 contours using 3rd order polynomial functions and searching accent command location from their derivatives, we succeeded extracting model commands with a rather high accuracy [3].
-However, there were still a number of cases the extraction was done incorrectly.
+Recently, by smoothing the observed F_0 contours using 3rd order polynomial functions and searching accent command location from their derivatives, we succeeded extracting model commands with a rather high accuracy [Narusawa, Minematsu, Hirose, and Fujiaski.
+(2002)].
+However, there were still a number of cases where the extraction was done incorrectly.
 The erroneous results can be corrected by utilizing the linguistic information of the utterances, which is not taken into account in the current method.
-We have already reported a method using linguistic information, but it only looked at the timing relationship between accent command timings and corresponding segmental boundaries [4].
+We have already reported a method using linguistic information, but it only looked at the timing relationship between accent command timings and corresponding segmental boundaries [Sakurai and Hirose (1999)].
 This was because we had no good system available for obtaining the accent types of accent phrases.
 Recently, we have developed such a system under the project on "Development of Fundamental Software of Anthropomorphic Agents," and using the system, succeeded to include the linguistic information in the scheme of automatic extraction of model commands.
 In the current paper, the developed method is explained with some experimental results.

-2. F_0 model
+2 F_0 contour model